dynmie/PixliesCoreV2/README.md

 - [ ] Module System
 - [ ] And much more that I can't think of rn ;D
 - [ ] As fast as a rocket 🚀
+- [ ] Flexible and dynamic Command System